-In 1965, at "Joe's" in Reading, Pennsylvania, my grandparents abandoned the standard tipping model.
-They believed in the European style of service, where are servers are at your disposal as opposed to a single waiter or waitress.
+In the 1960’s, at "Joe's" in Reading, Pennsylvania, my grandparents abandoned the standard tipping model.
+They believed in the European style of service, where all servers are at your disposal as opposed to a single waiter or waitress.
 They shortly discovered that servers were happier, the kitchen team was happier, and our guests were happier.
 Since then, we have had a flat 18% service charge added to the bill in lieu of gratuity.

 How the Gratuity Free Movement started taking shape.